Luc-Mcgrady/pixiv-download-sorter/readme.md

 ```

 This will save the renamed files into a given folder.
 To move the original files so that they do not need to be re-sorted if the program is re-run, use the "done" argument.

+This will make a request to pixiv and webscrape the information from the server once for every gallary.